ruedi99ms/SitCoM/paper/paper.md

 The impact side of SitCoM can especially be used for the testing of technological solutions under different circumstances.
-By creating a digital twin of a solution and implementing its behavior during an impact, the functionality can be evaluated.
+By creating a digital twin of a solution and implementing its behavior during an impact, the functionality can be evaluated afterwards.
 As impacts can differ greatly (e.g., electrical outages, physical damage, etc.), it is not possible to provide a manual for this.
 Hence, coding experience is required for this step.

 The main advantage of SitCoM is, that the user can select the scenarios and/or impacts that should occur in the virtual world before starting.
 Hence, a large variety of combinations can be created and used for